miscelleanous-projs/binary-gcd/docs/README.md

 ## Output

-To run the Dub Package please enter into the folder, type `dub run` and type `Return`
+Enter into the Dub Package folder, type `dub run` and type `Return` to run it...

 ```
 GCD of 48 and 18 is 6